caseproof/members/readme.txt

 Since version 2.1.0 of Members, PHP 5.6+ is a soft requirement to use the plugin.
 The plugin will still work on PHP 5.3+, but it is not recommended.

-When Members version 3.0.0 is released, PHP 5.6+ will be a hard requirement and won't work on older versions of PHP.
+As of Members version 3.0.0 is released, PHP 5.6+ is be a hard requirement and won't work on older versions of PHP.

 ### I can't access the "Role Manager" features.